How to Avoid Bobbling or Pilling on Your Bed Linen

 Why does my linen bobble or pill?

 Material can bobble or pill due to a surface defect that’s made up of small fibres.
-Pilling ends up giving your bed linen the apperance of having lots of little balls of fiber stuck to the fabric.
+Pilling ends up giving your bed linen the appearance of having lots of little balls of fibre stuck to the fabric.
 Long term usage and repeated washing of your linen can fray the fibre endings, tangling and leading to tiny knots.
 Materials that have a tendency to pill the most are cotton, wool, nylon, polyester and acrylic.
 The good news is that wool pilling tends to diminish over time as the wool fibres work themselves free of the fabric and fall off.
 Synthetic fibres, however, are at an increased risk of pilling as the strong fibres can keep a firm hold of the pills.

 While the textile industry does its best to reduce the risk of bobbles and pills - including more twists per inch in the yarn, singeing loose fibres from the surface of textiles and adding chemical treatments during the manufacturing process - it can't currently be completely eliminated.
 However, good care of linen and taking the steps in the next section can significantly reduce the risk.